 So, why silk?
 And why steal it?

 The monastery where Thomas and Benedict lived had recently acquired a shipment of rare silks intended for use in vestments and altar cloths.
-The fabrics were precious, but also meant to be displayed only within the sacred confines of the church.
-But the brothers saw an opportunity, not just for personal gain, but to test the limits of their faith, or so they might have justified it in the quiet moments of doubt and temptation.
+A wealthy patron had died and left the monastery a generous bequest, part of which was spent on these precious fabrics.
+The fabrics were precious, meant to honor God through beauty, displayed only within the sacred confines of the church during high holy days.

 The Heist: A Tale of Cunning and Desperation

 Picture the scene.
 Under the cover of darkness, with only the flicker of candlelight and the echo of their footsteps on stone floors, the two monks made their move.
-They knew the monastery’s routines, the guard rotations, the layout of the storage chambers where the silk was kept.
+They knew the monastery’s routines intimately.
+They knew that Brother Aldric, the elderly monk who kept the keys to the storage chambers, sometimes fell asleep during Compline.
+They knew which floorboards creaked and which doors had hinges that needed oil.

 What Happened Next?
 The Aftermath of a Sinful Silk Heist